 Asura King Mahabali

-Mahabali was the great great grandson of sage Kashyapa, great-grandson of Hiranyakshipu, the grandson of Prahlada and son of Virochana.
+Mahabali was the great great grandson of sage Kashyapa, great-grandson of Hiranyakshipu, the grandson of Prahlada, and son of Virochana.
 His state was run in peace and was prosperous.
 Bali had arranged Ashwamedha Yaga to maintain his dominance over three worlds.
 This created tensions and insecurity in heaven and amongst the Gods.
-Eventually, Lord Vishnu was asked to step in and In the request of Devas.
+Eventually, Lord Vishnu was asked to step in and At the request of Devas.
 Vishnu came in his Vamana avatar near Bali in time of the rite and asked Bali to grant land.
-Vamana or Brahmin Boy (Vishnu Avatar) asked only for a land that he could cover with his three steps.
+Vamana or Brahmin Boy (Vishnu Avatar) asked only for land that he could cover with his three steps.
 Bali granted the boon and Vishnu avatar Vamana traversed all the earth and Heaven with his two steps and Bali offered his head as a stepping stone to Vamana for the last step.
 Bali, at last, was compelled to be the underworld.

 Pleased by Mahabali’s devotion, Vamana also blesses Bali to be the Indra during the period of the Manu known as Sāvarṇi.
 Due to Bali’s selfless devotion, dharma and an unwavering word he was granted to pay a visit his land one time each year.
 In this regard, Onam festival is celebrated in Kerala to welcome Mahabali to his land every year.